Professor Jacqueline K. Barton

 233 Noyes Laboratory

-Dr. Jacqueline K. Barton is the John G. Kirkwood and Arthur A. Noyes Professor of Chemistry and Norman Davidson Leadership Chair of the Division of Chemistry and Chemical Engineering at the California Institute of Technology.
+Dr. Jacqueline K. Barton is the John G. Kirkwood and Arthur A. Noyes Professor in the Division of Chemistry and Chemical Engineering at the California Institute of Technology.
 She is a native New Yorker.
 Barton was awarded the A.B. summa cum laude at Barnard College in 1974 and a Ph.D. in Inorganic Chemistry at Columbia University in 1978 in the laboratory of S. J. Lippard.
 After a postdoctoral fellowship at Bell Laboratories and Yale University with R. G. Shulman, she became an assistant professor at Hunter College, City University of New York.
 In 1983, she returned to Columbia University, becoming an associate professor of chemistry and biological sciences in 1985 and professor in 1986.
 In the fall of 1989, she joined the faculty at Caltech.
 From 1997 to 2016 she held the Arthur and Marion Hanisch Memorial Professorship.
-In 2009, she began her term as Chair of the Division.
+From 2009 to 2019 she served as the Norman Davidson Leadership Chair.